 PricewaterhouseCoopers Ltd is a private company registered in Cyprus (Reg.
-No.143594).
-Its registered office is at PwC Central, 43 Demostheni Severi Avenue, CY-1080 Nicosia.
-A list of the company's directors, including for individuals the present and former (if any) name and surname and nationality, if not Cypriot and for legal entities the corporate name, is kept by the Secretary of the company at its registered office.
-PwC refers to the Cyprus member firm, PricewaterhouseCoopers Ltd and may sometimes refer to the PwC network.
-Each member firm is a separate legal entity.
-Please see www.pwc.com/structure for further details
+No. 143594).
+Its registered office is at PwC Central, 43 Demosthemi Severi Avenue, CY-1000 Nicosia.
+A list of the company's directors, including for individuals the present and form: (If any) name and summer and nationality, if not Cyprus and for legal entities the corporate name, is kept by the Secretary of the company at its neglistered office.
+PwC refers to the Cyprus methods for Mark and may sometimes refer to the PwC network.
+Each member firm is a segarate legal entity.
+Prese see www.pwc.com/structure for further datals